vuxcode/pr1-project-PllanaEgzon/README.md

 1. ???

 <!-- MAKE SUGGESTIONS FOR WHAT THE PROGRAM WILL NOT BE ABLE TO DO.
 WHAT MIGHT A USER EXPECT TO DO WITH YOUR PROGRAM THAT YOU DON'T THINK WILL BE POSSIBLE TO DO BEFORE THE DEADLINE.
 WRITE A CLEAR LIST OF THINGS -->
 One thing the person might not be able to do is to set the amount of a longer rest.
+On the 4th go you will get an alert to take a bigger break but a timer would start.
-You wont get a signal or a sound that tells you when time is up for the studying session or the 5 min break
+That's up to the person to keep an eye on.